Toward Institutional Progress: Faculty Book Groups, Anti-Racist Texts

 Jessica also had to reflect on what she had learned about inequalities in wealth, healthcare, technology, internet, and support systems during the COVID-19 pandemic during the spring 2020 semester.
 Jessica had more Black students encounter difficulties with the semester, especially with missing class Zoom sessions or assignment/test deadlines due to family members falling ill or passing away.
 Like Eric, she intentionally tried to support the students’ learning rather than viewing them as less responsible than the White students.

 At our university, the office responsible for providing on-campus professional development coordinated several book groups on various themes.
 They provided the books free of charge, arranged a meeting space, and recruited facilitators.

-Such an effort could be replicated at the college or department level, and there is no reason (apart from buying one’s own books or requesting desk copies) that a group of faculty could not organize their own book group.
+Such an effort could be replicated at the college or department level, and faculty members can also organize their own book group.

 The main challenge is to facilitate the group.
 Our facilitators established a “judgment-free zone” from the beginning, making it clear that everyone was present to learn and do better, that mistakes would be made, and that no one would be condemned because of them.
 Creating this attitude of mutual trust is essential to effectively implementing an anti-racist book group.

 Suggested Texts for Faculty Book Groups